CodepediaOrg/podcastpedia/README.md

 ***
 ### Run project
 #### Jetty [(Maven Jetty Plugin)](http://www.eclipse.org/jetty/documentation/current/jetty-maven-plugin.html)
-Change to the webapps/web-ui folder and execute the following command
+Change to the *webapps/web-ui* folder and execute the following command on the terminal

 ```
 mvn jetty:run
 ```
 #### Tomcat [(Apache Tomcat Maven Plugin)](http://tomcat.apache.org/maven-plugin.html)
-Change to the webapps/web-ui folder and execute the following command
+Change to the *webapps/web-ui* folder and execute the following command on the terminal

 ```
 mvn tomcat7:run